 Victims of human rights abuses may seek damages in the civil court system, but widespread corruption and political influence limit victims’ access to justice.

-An eminent domain law allows the government to expropriate land for the public good against the owner’s wishes, provided the government properly compensates owners.
+An eminent domain law allows the government to expropriate land for the public good, provided the government properly compensates owners.
 NGOs accused the government of abusing its authority to expropriate or facilitate private acquisition of land for development projects, often without fair compensation.
-In other cases state-owned companies were accused of endangering resources upon which citizens’ livelihoods depended.

 F. ARBITRARY OR UNLAWFUL INTERFERENCE WITH PRIVACY, FAMILY, HOME, OR CORRESPONDENCE

 The law requires judicial warrants for searches except in cases involving subversion, economic crimes, and corruption.
 Security forces generally respected these requirements.
-The law also provides for searches without warrants when circumstances are “urgent and compelling” and for the execution of warrantless wiretaps by the Corruption Eradication Commission (KPK).
-The law grants police special powers to restrict civil liberties and allows military intervention to manage conflicts that might cause social unrest.
-Police and civilians throughout the country occasionally took actions without proper authority or violated individuals’ privacy.
+The law also provides for searches without warrants when circumstances are “urgent and compelling.”
+Police throughout the country occasionally took actions without proper authority or violated individuals’ privacy.

 NGOs claimed security officials occasionally conducted warrantless surveillance on individuals and their residences and monitored telephone calls.